vitling/no-nonsense-options/README.md

 can be used by the program.
 In observing many examples of the usage of this I saw a lot of redundancy and boilerplate which requires no knowledge of the internal workings to produce.
 This can lead to errors in the mapping code, and more moving parts to change if the CLI needs to be modified.

+By inverting the problem, we encode all the conventions that people would naturally follow anyway in code, and the list of possible options need only be specified once.

 ## Using in your project